Blue and White Pumpkins Inspired by Wedgwood Jasperware

 Removing the stems from the pumpkins made it a lot easier to paint.

 Painting faux pumpkins with blue paint.
-Imitating a look inspired by Wedgwood Jasperware
+Imitating a look inspired by wedgwood jasperware

 The Dixie Belle Chalk Paint color, named Blueberry, was ALMOST perfect to imitate Wedgwood blue.
 I added a few drops of white to lighten it ever so slightly.